Could This Negotiation Technique Help You Overcome Sales Objections?

 He told me so in an email.

 Now I had an entirely different reason to ask: IS THIS REAL?

 Ten years ago, I know exactly how I would’ve responded.
-It starts with turning beet red, and gets worse from there.
-Ask my wife about my Sicilian temper in the face of a perceived injustice.
+It starts with turning beet red and gets worse from there.
+Ask my wife about my Sicilian temper in the face of perceived injustice.

 But this time, I did something very different.
 For starters, I insisted on a face-to-face meeting.
 Email, or even cell phone, are terrible platforms for handling these sorts of delicate discussions.